Strategic Analysis of Just-In-Time Liquidity Provision in Concentrated Liquidity Market Makers: Background and Model

 \subsection{Price Impact (a.k.a.
 Impermanent Loss)}

-Prior literature commonly assumes that the price ratio between two tokens is stable and externally set by the market, given by \(q_{\textrm{market}} = \frac{p_x}{p_y}\), where \( p_x \) and \( p_y \) denote the market prices of tokens \( X \) and \( Y \), respectively \cite{tang2024game,LVRvsILI,LVRvsILII}.
+Prior literature commonly assumes that the market-implied price ratio between two tokens is stable and externally set, given by \(q_{\textrm{market}} = \frac{p_x}{p_y}\), where \( p_x \) and \( p_y \) denote the market prices of tokens \( X \) and \( Y \), respectively \cite{tang2024game,LVRvsILI,LVRvsILII}.
+Under our convention, this ratio is the amount of token \(Y\) per unit of token \(X\), i.e., the market price of token \(X\) denominated in token \(Y\).
 However, the actual price within a CLMM pool is determined endogenously—it is only changed by trades in the pool.
 If it does not coincide with the market price, arbitrage activities become profitable.
 At equilibrium—when no arbitrage opportunities remain—the two values align, such that \( q = q_{\text{market}} \).
 This alignment is often assumed in theoretical analyses, particularly in the absence of active participants like JIT LPs and arbitrageurs.

 The divergence between the pool price \(q\) and the market price thus represents both a risk and an opportunity.
 On one hand, price mismatches expose LPs to impermanent loss—the difference in value between a liquidity position and the equivalent token holdings outside the pool.
 On the other hand, such mismatches create arbitrage opportunities for sophisticated agents, including JIT LPs.
 To encompass both favorable and adverse outcomes of price divergence, we adopt a more general term and refer to the impermanent loss effect as \emph{price impact} throughout the remainder of this paper.